Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 the :mod:`~qiskit.quantum_info` module.

-This guide traverses the opflow submodules and provides either a direct alternative (i.e. using :mod:`~qiskit.quantum_info`), or an explanation of how to replace their functionality in algorithms.
+This guide traverses the opflow submodules and provides either a direct alternative (i.e., using :mod:`~qiskit.quantum_info`), or an explanation of how to replace their functionality in algorithms.

-The function equivalency can be roughly summarized as follows:
+The functional equivalency can be roughly summarized as follows:

 .. list-table::
    :header-rows: 1